ST_Next 2025: Action Beyond Pledges

 These efforts span from transforming barren lands into forests to using technology for ecological restoration, all while empowering local communities.
 Together, these partners and SankalpTaru are proving that corporate responsibility can lead the way in combating climate change and fostering inclusive green growth.

 She highlighted the urgency to turn ideas into action and called on everyone present—partners, participants, and stakeholders—to continue this journey beyond the event.
-Her message was one of shared ownership and long-term commitment.“This wasn’t just a conference.
-It was a convergence of purpose.
-The stories shared today are blueprints for change.
-Let’s carry this momentum into every space we occupy—as individuals, institutions, and communities.
+Her message was one of shared ownership and long-term commitment.

 Article By